elunna/nerfhack-changelog/README.md

 Cartomancers begin the game knowing the identities of all rulebooks, as the title and purpose of a rulebook are typically clear from the cover.
 They always cast spells at expert level, ensuring high proficiency.
 Whilst rulebooks can still be written using magic markers without penalties (unlike when forging cards), they cannot be recharged with scrolls of charging.
 Additionally, cartomancers are fortunate enough to know braille, allowing them to invoke their rulebooks even while blind.

 **Cartomancers get special bonuses for wielding crystal balls:**
-* Whilst wielding a crystal ball, a cartomancer will enjoy **maximum charisma, telepathy, see invisible, and astral vision.**
+* Whilst wielding a crystal ball, a cartomancer will enjoy **maximum charisma, telepathy, see invisible, and clairvoyance.**

 ## PLAYER RACE CHANGES